bitzhangcy/bitzhangcy.github.io/publications.md

 ## Undergraduate Thesis
 <div style="border-top: 4px solid gray;"></div>

 - Integral Sliding-Mode Controllers for Piecewise Linear Systems with Universality Discussion<br>***Chunyang Zhang*** (Advisors: *Prof. Dr. Kang Zhou and Prof. Dr. Qing Gao*).
-Final Year Project.<br>One journal paper has been published int the International Journal of Robust and Nonlinear Control, while another conference paper has been presented at the 39th Chinese Control Conference.
+Final Year Project.<br>One journal paper has been published in the International Journal of Robust and Nonlinear Control, while another conference paper has been presented at the 39th Chinese Control Conference.